shawnweisfeld/dallasgivecamphandbook/docs/general.md

 ## Helpful Resources

+### Slack
-- Slack - a team messaging app that uses channels.
+Slack is a team messaging app that uses channels.
 It’s chat room for your team.
 At GiveCamp each team will be given a channel prior to the event so that they can communicate.
 Prior to the event it is great to reduce the amount of email you get and during the event it is very helpful to share links, files, etc. between members of the team.

-  - [Download](https://slack.com/downloads) Slack apps for iOS, Android, Windows, and Mac.
+  - [Download](https://slack.com/downloads) the Slack app for iOS, Android, Windows, and Mac.
   - To Join the Dallas GiveCamp Slack Workspace click Join team in the email invitation from GiveCamp.
 NOTE: we create a new Slack Workspace each year.
   - [Onboarding onto Slack](https://get.slack.help/hc/en-us/articles/217626328-Onboarding-checklist-for-new-user)
   - [Slack Guide](https://get.slack.help/hc/en-us/articles/217626328-Onboarding-checklist-for-new-user)